helenacuesta/intonation-assessment/README.md

-# Intonation Assessment v0
+# Intonation Assessment v

-This is a work in progress.
-The documentation in this readme is now outdated, will be updated in the following weeks.

-Helena Cuesta (helena.cuesta@upf.edu)

-This repo contains (work in progress) code for the automatic assessment of the intonation of singing performances.
+This repo contains code for the automatic assessment of the intonation of singing performances.
-It's developed for the Choir Singers Platform of the TROMPA project.
+It's developed for the Choir Singers Platform - Cantamus from the TROMPA project.

-## Documentation
+## Description

+Choir singers often rehearse their parts individually at home.
+While this is a good way if practicing challenging parts in more depth, the figure of the conductor is missing.
+Therefore, the singer does not get any feedback about their performance.

+In the context of the Cantamus platform from TROMPA (https://cantamus.app/), we developed a simple algorithm to provide feedback to the singer in terms of the intonation accuracy of their performance, on a note basis.

+This algorithm is integrated as part of the TROMPA Processing Library (TPL), and therefore its development and I/O follow specific requirements.

-The main function is `intonation_assessment`, inside the `assessment.py` script.
+The assessment algorithm is implemented in the core function `intonation_assessment`, inside the `assessment.py` script.
+The algorithm takes several data from the score and the performance (see next section), and computes the average deviation of the singers' pitch from the reference pitch, given by the score.

+After singing, the user receives the feedback in the form of a color-coded piano-roll, where the _transparency_ of each note refers to how _accurate_ each note was performed.

-This function has the following input parameters:
+The `intonation_assessment` function has the following input parameters:

-### Input parameters
+## Input parameters

     startbar : (int) indicates the first bar of the performance

     endbar : (int) indicates the last bar of the performance

-    offset : (float) measured latency between audio and score
+    offset : (float) estimated latency between audio and score

     pitch_json_file : (string) filename of the json file with the pitch contour